Opening Day: Memorable moments

 The first interleague Opening Day game was played between the Los Angeles Angels of Anaheim (AL) and the Cincinnati Reds (NL) on April 1, 2013 at Cincinnati's Great American Ball Park.
 The Angels won the game in 13 innings, 3–1.

 The longest Opening Day game in major league history was played on April 5, 2012 between the Cleveland Indians and Toronto Blue Jays.
 The game, played at Cleveland's Progressive Field, ended with the Blue Jays beating the Indians, 7–4, in 16 innings.
 The previous record for longest Opening Day game was on April 19, 1960, at Cleveland Stadium.
 That game, lasting 15 innings, also saw the Indians in a losing effort, 4–2, versus the Detroit Tigers.
 The Philadelphia Athletics and Washington Senators also played a 15-inning season opener on April 13, 1926, with Washington winning, 1–0, at home.

 On rare occasions, predominantly in the early 20th century, a team would open its home season with a doubleheader.
 The first of these came when the Boston Americans hosted the Philadelphia Athletics for two games on April 20, 1903, with Boston winning the first game, 9–4, and Philadelphia taking the second game, 10–7.
 The most recent Opening Day doubleheader in the major leagues came on April 7, 1971, with the Chicago White Sox defeating the host Oakland Athletics in both games (6–5 and 12–4, respectively).

 In 1968, Greg Washburn, a pitcher in the California Angels organization, pitched two Opening Day games in the same year—first for the San Jose Bees of the California League, and then for the Quad City Angels of the Midwest League.
 Washburn won both openers 2–0.
 This is the only record of a pitcher pitching two openers in the same year in professional baseball.

 Hall of Famer Tom Seaver holds the record among major league pitchers for the most Opening Day starts, doing the honors 16 times in his career with the New York Mets, Cincinnati Reds, and Chicago White Sox.

 The record for most consecutive victories on Opening Day by a team in history is ten, shared by the Boston Beaneaters (1887–1896) and the Houston Astros (2013–2022).
+The team with the best Opening Day record of all time is the New York Mets with a .646 (42-23) win percentage.